🎉

 Competitor analysis is critical for the success of your talent recruitment efforts as well.

-Knowing how your peers are attracting talent is crucial to benchmark your own talent acquisition process.
+Knowing how your peers are attracting talent is crucial to benchmark your own AI talent acquisition process.

 A top-tier tech company, or a FAANG for that matter, might be recruiting candidates through coding boot camps, multiple interview rounds etc. The point is that they are not exactly transparent in their process.